-All throughout the villages there are bike paths that will take you from town to town.
+All throughout the villages, there are bike paths that will take you from town to town.
 It’s such a scenic and relaxed way to see the countryside.
-Along the way you’ll see pencil thin steeples that tower above the homes, cows grazing on blankets of green grass, and will most likely happen onto a festival.
-As I made my way through the towns I found a band playing, shops selling lederhosen, dirndls, and schnapps, and delicious sausages.
+Along the way you’ll see pencil-thin steeples that tower above the homes, cows grazing on blankets of green grass, and will most likely happen onto a festival.
+As I made my way through the towns I found a band playing, shops selling lederhosen, dirndls, schnapps, and delicious sausages.

 The villages feel as if you’re stepping back in time, into a fairy tale.
 I learned that the song “Silent Night” was composed nearby in Salzburg, but it was actually sung by those in Zillertal since they were known for their beautiful voices.
 You can get a feel for why the history of Zillertal is so important.
 You can choose a bike or an e-bike for any of the routes.

 Where: Cycling paths here

 One of the best ways to really experience a city is to try its cuisine.
 The food in Austria is right up my alley: delicious cheeses, wine, pork, bacon (or “speck”), and schnapps.
 Almost everywhere you go you’ll be greeted with a shot of schnapps.
 It’s just a fun way to live your life if you ask me.
 Many of the restaurants offer a traditional vibe.
 They cook Austrian food in the customary way which means schnitzel and other meats alongside potatoes.
 These family-owned restaurants make you feel right at home.
 Full of character and characters, you can feel like you’re part of the family even if you’re alone.